-This year, three people will be elected to the USA Underwater Hockey Governing Committee.
+This year, three people will be elected to the USA Underwater Hockey Committee.
 We hope all USA UWH members will participate in the election.
-All current members will receive an “eBallot” to their email.
+All current members will receive a link to online voting in their email.
 Details will be forthcoming.
 In the meantime, learn about the candidates!

 The candidates for the three open Governing Committee spots are: